-If you have a condition that increases your risk of complications, it’s likely that your health professionals, such as your midwife or GP will recommend that you give birth in a labour ward.
-But you may feel strongly that you want to give birth somewhere other than a labour ward.
-If this sounds familiar, you may need to discuss this with your midwife or doctor to arrange the birth you want.
-But be prepared for some negotiation.
+If you have a condition that increases your risk of complications, it’s likely that you’ll be recommended to give birth in a labour ward.
+But you may feel strongly that you want to give birth somewhere else.
+If this sounds familiar, you may need to discuss this with your midwife or doctor to arrange the birth you want – be prepared for some negotiation.

 Planning a home birth or using a birth centre

 In a labour ward medical staff and equipment will be available should you or your baby need them.
 This is why you will be recommended to give birth in a labour ward if you’re at increased risk of complications, in accordance with current NICE guidelines.
 If this isn’t what you want, or perhaps you don’t mind going to a labour ward but wish to have a water birth or be free from continuous monitoring then you can discuss your options for having a home birth or going to a birth centre with your midwife, GP or obstetrician.

 Planning a birth in a birth centre or at home may reduce your likelihood of medical interventions, but of course you won’t have doctors and medical equipment close by.
 In many cases, there’s little evidence available about the relative safety of birth in these settings for women at increased risk of complications.

 If, following discussions, you feel you will not get the maternity care you want, you can arrange to speak to a local Supervisor of Midwives, a consultant midwife or your Head of Midwifery (see below for details of how to contact these people).
 You can also see if the maternity care you want is available through another hospital in your local area by looking it up through our Birth Choice tool.

 Still haven’t got the birth place you would like?